-Being At The Cottage is a personalised solo retreat and ongoing support for innovators, leaders and entrepreneurs who have a game changing vision and the drive and imagination to achieve something extraordinary, something that will have a positive, wide-reaching, and sustainable impact on business and on society.
+Being At The Cottage is a personalised solo retreat and ongoing support for innovators and entrepreneurs who have a game changing vision and the drive and imagination to achieve something extraordinary, something that will have a positive, wide-reaching, and sustainable impact on business and on society.

-People who come to work with me have a sense that there must be a different way to approach their work.
+People who come to work with me fall into 2 main groups.
+There are those who have been consciously or unconsciously ruminating on an idea, a vision and now have a sense that there must be a different way to approach their work.
 The way they’ve been going about it so far is not getting them where they want to be, so their logic is, that there must be another way of approaching what they want to achieve to make it happen, of making the greatest impact.
 Their passion is strong and compelling, but the fullest expression of their vision may feel a little elusive – tantalisingly close, but still out of reach.

 “They have to have an all-consuming desire to see their vision, this extraordinary idea, come out of their head and into reality.”

 Could you give us an overview of what Being At The Cottage is and how it works?

 At the heart of the programme is a four- or seven-night solo retreat at Graig Ddu, the cottage deep in the ancient landscape of the Black Mountains.
 While there, you learn to connect with and access the inspiration, creativity and wisdom of your subconscious mind to develop your vision and expand what’s possible.